GustavoAnkelen/GustavoAnkelen/README.md

 ## About myself

 - 🔭 I’m currently working on some top secret projects 🕵️
-- 🌱 I’m currently learning Data Science techniques (job) and Algebraic Geometry (pleasure)
+- 🌱 I’m currently learning some more advanced geometry.
-- 👯 I’m currently looking to collaborate on Data Science training/projects.
 - 📫 How to reach me: gustavo.arcaya97@gmail.com | gustavo[dot]arcaya97[at]gmail[dot]com
 - ⚡ Fun facts:
-    * I'm very proficient in Spanish (I'm chilean, <em>buena hueón!<em>), and speak proper English, some Portuguese and a little bit of German.
+    * I'm very proficient in Spanish (I'm chilean, <em>buena hueón!<em>), and speak proper English and Portuguese, and a little bit of German.
     * On my free time I enjoy playing the bass, mostly rock music 🤘
     * I've never broken a bone.